Taxicab Accidents in Austin, Texas

 Texas law looks at certain factors to determine whether a worker is an employee or a contractor, including:

-• Set hours – An employee has set hours or may be on-call.
+- Set hours – An employee has set hours or may be on-call.
 A contractor decides when to work.

-• Providing reports – An employee may be required to provide regular progress reports (such as a commercial hours-of-service log), whereas contractors are not required to make reports.
+- Providing reports – An employee may be required to provide regular progress reports (such as a commercial hours-of-service log), whereas contractors are not required to make reports.

-• Equipment – Employees are provided with all the equipment needed to do their job (for example, a commercial truck).
+- Equipment – Employees are provided with all the equipment needed to do their job (for example, a commercial truck).
 Independent contractors provide their own equipment (or in the case of taxi drivers, pay a fee to a taxi company in order to drive one of its cabs).

 The legal relationship between taxi companies and their drivers is somewhat of a gray area.
 And a court in California recently issued a ruling that considered a passenger’s expectations, when determining whether a taxi company was liable for her injuries.

 The jury heard the case of a woman who was riding in a taxi in San Francisco in 2011, when the driver failed to notice stopped traffic on the highway and rear-ended a car at approximately 60 to 65 mph.
 The woman suffered partial paralysis and a traumatic brain injury in the crash and has since been unable to work.
-Consulting with an Austin brain injury lawyer, the jury found that while the taxi driver was not an employee for the taxi company, the passenger had an expectation that a company stood behind that driver and vehicle, which made the driver an “ostensible employee.”
+Consulting with a brain injury lawyer, the jury found that while the taxi driver was not an employee for the taxi company, the passenger had an expectation that a company stood behind that driver and vehicle, which made the driver an “ostensible employee.”
 That passenger’s expectations therefore created liability for the taxi company, and the jury issued an $8 million verdict in favor of the plaintiff.

 Uber and Lyft: New Questions Emerge